freddyox/freddyox.github.io/about.md

 via the exchange of gluons resulting in a complex vacuum structure, and all of which must collectively give rise to the observed properties of the nucleon, <i>e.g.</i> the radius and mass.
-The nucleon is the most well-studied hadron and yet there are still unresolved complexities in the calculation of properties from first principles of QCD;
+The nucleon is the most well-studied hadron and yet there are still unresolved complexities in the calculations of basic properties;
 <i>this represents a central problem in nuclear physics</i>.
 The theoretical difficulty with the nucleon requires intensive experimentation, which is steadily increasing our knowledge of hadron structure and the strong interaction.
-My research revolves around utilizing fundamental scattering interactions to probe the nucleon structure in order to contribute towards a complete understanding of the nucleon.</p>
+My research revolves around utilizing fundamental scattering interactions to probe the structure in order to contribute towards a complete understanding.</p>

 ## Misc.
 Photos
  <figure>